jayposs/bobb/info/description.md

 RequestTypes of same operation family (ex.
 Get*, Put*) are in requests_opfamily.go.
 For example Get, GetAll, GetOne request types are in requests_get.go

+### Motivation
+Need for small, simple document style database that works easily with Go.
+Feature set includes common database operations such as queries with indexes.